FAQs on Elections

 - Someone put a sign on my property without my permission.
 What can I do?

 - How do I make a complaint about election signs?

 - What measures are in place to ensure voting is secret?

 - How are votes counted and validated?

-- When will final election results be available?
+- When are final election results available?

-- When will poll-by-poll results be available?
+- When are poll-by-poll results available?

 Election calls and timing